-Install the drive chain onto the rear sprocket, lift the rear wheel off the ground, and then install the drive chain puller and the wheel by inserting the wheel axle from the right-hand side.
+Install the drive chain onto the rear sprocket, lift the rear wheel off the ground, and then install the wheel by inserting the wheel axle together with the drive chain puller from the right side.

 Make sure that the slot in the brake shoe plate fits over the retainer on the swingarm.